Direct Mail

 If your m.o. is to send a mass mailing to everyone who’s made you a gift in the last three years, you’re probably missing the mark with many givers.
 So, now’s a great time to take a look at whom you’re mailing—and whether it’s working.
 Do a deep dive into your donor segments, then adjust according to your findings.
 Here are some examples:

-• Do donors with a highest gift of $25 or less stop responding if it’s been a year since their last gift?
+• Do donors with the highest gift of $25 or less stop responding if it’s been a year since their last gift?
 Consider including them in fewer mailings.

 • Are you sending your quarterly newsletter to every donor from the last four years?
 That’s not a bad idea—newsletters can be a great way to stay in touch with longer-lapsed donors.
 But maybe it’s time to trim that list for a couple of newsletters.

 • Take a look at your $1 donors.
-You’ll likely find that it isn’t profitable to mail them every time you send a solicitation.
+You’ll likely find that mailing them every time you send a solicitation isn't profitable.
 If you’re set on sending them something, pick a few—a few—key mailings to include them in throughout the year.

 In Conclusion